skgrange/saqgetr/README.md

 #### Cleaning observations

-Once a data are imported, valid data at a for a certain averaging period/summary can be isolated with `sairr_clean_observations`. `sairr_clean_observations` can also "spread" data where the variable/pollutants become columns:
+Once a data are imported, valid data for a certain averaging period/summary can be isolated with `sairr_clean_observations`. `sairr_clean_observations` can also "spread" data where the variable/pollutants become columns:

 ```{r}
 # Get only valid hourly data and reshape (spread)